-Ads for traffic lawyers seem to pop up daily on rock radio stations, highway billboards and the Internet in major urban areas.
+Ads for traffic lawyers seem to pop up daily on radio stations, highway billboards and the Internet.
 And if you're unfortunate enough to get ticketed, you might well see one to three dozen solicitations show up in your mailbox within the next week to 10 days.

 But do traffic lawyers deliver the goods?